LogtalkDotOrg/logtalk3/manuals/sources/userman/threads.rst

 call and the corresponding ``threaded_call/1`` call is established using unification.
-If there are multiple ``threaded_call/1`` calls for a matching ``threaded_exit/1`` call, the connection can potentially be established with any of them.
-Nevertheless, you can easily use a tag the calls by using in alternative :ref:`threaded_call/2 <predicates_threaded_call_1_2>`, :ref:`threaded_once/2 <predicates_threaded_once_1_2>`, and :ref:`threaded_exit/2 <predicates_threaded_exit_1_2>` built-in predicates.
+If there are multiple ``threaded_call/1`` calls for a matching ``threaded_exit/1`` call, the connection can potentially be established with any of them (this is akin to what happens with tabling).
+Nevertheless, you can easily use a call *tag* by using in alternative :ref:`threaded_call/2 <predicates_threaded_call_1_2>`, :ref:`threaded_once/2 <predicates_threaded_once_1_2>`, and :ref:`threaded_exit/2 <predicates_threaded_exit_1_2>` built-in predicates.